Migrating from legacy to container-based infrastructure

 More available resources

-The new containers have 2 dedicated cores and 4GB of memory, vs 1.5 cores and 3GB on our legacy infrastructure.
+The new containers have 2 dedicated cores and 4GB maximum of shared memory, vs 1.5 cores and 3GB on our legacy infrastructure.
 CPU resources are now guaranteed, which means less impact from ‘noisy neighbors’ on the same host machine and more consistent build times throughout the day.

 Better network capacity, availability and throughput